girirajvyas/gof-design-patterns/README.md

 ## Example/Demo
 see code

-## PitFalls :stop_sign:
+## PitFalls
 - Often overused
 - Difficult to unittest
 - if not careful, not threadsafe
 - sometimes confused for factory

-**Note:** :dart: java.util.Calendar is not a Singleton, rather it is Prototype.
+:stop_sign: java.util.Calendar is not a Singleton, rather it is Prototype.
 It is confused as Singleton as it has getInstance() method.

 ## Contrast to other patterns